gnang/HypermatrixAlgebraPackage/README.md

 ## Revisiting Hyperdeterminant
-The BM algebra of hypermatrices suggests very natural generalization to the matrix determinant which has also been implemented in the Hypermatrix package.
+The BM algebra of hypermatrices suggests very natural generalization to the matrix determinant which has also been implemented in the hypermatrix package.
 The user must be warn that while it is relatively straight forward to compute determinant of hypermatrices of arbitrary order of with side length equal to 2 via the following expressions

 ```python